abc-datacamp/abc-intro-2-r/chapter4.md

       the.min=min(Score), the.max=max(Score))
 ```

-We use the `ddply()` function because our input is the ablation data frame, and we want the result to
+We use the `ddply()` function because our input is the ablation data frame (first _d_), and we want the result to
-be a data frame.
+be a data frame (second _d_).
 The second argument specifies the factors that we will split by.
 The third argument gives the function to be applied to each group thus split.
 The fourth and additional arguments are passed to this applied function.

 *** =instructions
+Make a data frame of the min and max Scores for each unique combination of Measurement, CellType and Time, and assign it to `min.max`.
+For the same combinations, make a data frame of the mean and standard deviation of the Scores and assign it to `ablation.mean.sd`.

+Make a ggplot object `g` that plots the ablation.mean.sd data, with Time on the x-axis, and mean on the y-axis.
+Modify it to plot one panel for every combination of Measurement and CellType.
+Finally, add errorbars at mean +/- 1 SD, using the `geom_errorbar()` function.

 *** =hint
+Use `facet_grid()` to plot multiple panels.
+Use the aesthetics ymax and ymin for the upper and lower bounds of the error bars.

 *** =pre_exercise_code